 Each workshop will need one or two facilitators, who ideally should be the manager or leaders of the attendees.
 The facilitator’s role is to create an open and relaxed environment and we recommend that they don’t take part on the workshop activities as this may impact other employees from expressing themselves truly.

-NHSBSA, a Ones to Watch organisation with over 3000 employees, managed their action planning sessions by ensuring their managers understood the goal and that session sizes were moderated.
-Initially, the organisation held a call with Best Companies and organisation managers, highlighting the expectations of the workshops and how to deliver the workshops.
+NHS Business Services Authority, a Ones to Watch organisation with over 3000 employees, managed their action planning sessions by ensuring their managers understood the goal and that session sizes were moderated.
+Initially, the organisation held a call with Best Companies and organisation managers, highlighting the expectations of the workshops and how to deliver them.
 In smaller teams, sessions were run as full-team exercises, whereas larger operational areas were split into multiple workshops and orchestrated to include a good cross-representation of teams.

 What should the workshops include?